Terminal Agents Suffice for Enterprise Automation: Analysis and Discussion

 \subsubsection{Failure is not driven by tool unreliability}

-To understand failure modes, we analyze the traces from our ServiceNow baseline evaluation for Claude Sonnet 4.6 (Section \ref{sec:agent_types}).
+To understand failure modes, we analyze the traces from our ServiceNow baseline evaluation for Claude Sonnet 4.6 (Section~\ref{sec:agent_types}).
 In this setting, nearly all tool calls (97.3\%) are \texttt{curl} commands issued against the ServiceNow REST API, so tool call failures correspond almost entirely to API interaction errors.
-Table \ref{tab:tool-call-outcome-taxonomy} in Appendix \ref{sec:tool-call-outcome-taxonomy} presents an overview of the different tool call outcomes along with examples.
+Table~\ref{tab:tool-call-outcome-taxonomy} in Appendix~\ref{sec:tool-call-outcome-taxonomy} presents an overview of the different tool call outcomes along with examples.

 Figure~\ref{fig:tool-calls-histogram} shows the distribution of tool calls per task.
 The histograms for successful and failed tasks are broadly similar, suggesting that task difficulty (not sheer volume of interaction) drives failure.
-However, two differences stand out: failed tasks show a heavier concentration near zero, indicating that some agents fail early without meaningful progress, and a slight bump above 30 tool calls, suggesting agents occasionally get stuck in unproductive loops before hitting the turn limit or giving up.
+However, two differences stand out: failed tasks show a heavier concentration near zero, indicating that some agents fail early without meaningful progress, and a slight bump above 30 tool calls, suggesting agents occasionally get stuck in unproductive loops before hitting the turn limit.

 Figure~\ref{fig:api-error-breakdown} breaks down error types as a fraction of total tool calls in each group.
 The distributions are strikingly similar: successful and failed tasks encounter comparable rates of API errors, \texttt{curl} failures, and shell errors.
-This indicates that the agent is generally able to recover from individual tool call failures, and that task-level failure is not simply caused by unreliable tools but by the agent's inability to make progress on the underlying task.
+This indicates that the agent generally recovers from individual tool call failures, and that task-level failure is caused not by unreliable tools but by the agent's inability to make progress on the task.